 Here is a breakdown of the health benefits of various herbs and spices that you may, or may not, have around the house.
-Feel free to check out Mountain Rose Herbs for any you don’t have around.

 Most people have cinnamon around the house, but usually it’s been there for a few years!
 Cinnamon has the highest antioxidant value of any spice.
 It has been shown to reduce inflammation and lower blood sugar and blood triglyceride levels.
 Cinnamon has also been used to alleviate nausea and to increase sensitivity to insulin and aid in fat burning.
 It provides manganese, iron and calcium.
 It’s antimicrobial properties can help extend the life of foods.